Conference for Young Scientists

 • Compiler techniques and code optimization strategies for parallel systems

-• Efficient numerical methods
+• Efficient parallel numerical methods

 • Parallel applications (e.g. numerical simulation, image processing)